|

 Connecting to the Webex Calling API requires an access token.
 Your Webex username and password are entered directly into the Cisco Webex login page in your browser — they are never seen, stored, or transmitted by the tool.
 Your credentials remain completely safe.

-The token itself is temporary.
-Cisco sets a fixed expiry of 24 hours, after which the token automatically becomes invalid and a new one must be obtained.
+The token is transmitted automatically throgh the OAuth process — no copy/paste is required.
+The token is valid for 14 days after generating it.
+Cisco sets a fixed expiry of 14 days, after which the token automatically becomes invalid and a new one must be obtained.
 This timeout is enforced by Cisco and cannot be changed.

 Summary